mcspronko/magento-2-ui-component/README.md

 ```

 ## About this Repository
-This is an example of simple UI Component in Magento 2 (declaration and JavaScript component).
+This is an example of a simple UI Component in Magento 2.
+It consists of a UI Component declaration and JavaScript Component minimum logic required for a UI Component.
 The template file is not mandatory for the UI Component creation.

 This repository contains a UI Component which includes:
 * Declaration of the UI component with x-magento-init directive